deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](charts/charts_7_1.png "🔼 Figure 5: Power-law relationship.
 Dashed lines represent power-law fits, with the equations provided in the legend.
 All axes are shown on a logarithmic scale.
 The correlation coefficient r indicates a power-law relationship between the policy generalization ability and the number of objects, environments, and environment-object pairs.
 See Appendix G.1 for data scaling laws on MSE.")

-> 🔼 The chart displays the power-law relationships between the policy's generalization ability and the number of training objects, environments, and environment-object pairs, showing how generalization scales approximately as a power law with the number of training instances across different data dimensions.
+> 🔼 The chart displays the power-law relationship between the policy's generalization ability and the number of training objects, environments, and environment-object pairs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Power-law relationship.
 Dashed lines represent power-law fits, with the equations provided in the legend.
 All axes are shown on a logarithmic scale.
 The correlation coefficient r indicates a power-law relationship between the policy generalization ability and the number of objects, environments, and environment-object pairs.
 See Appendix G.1 for data scaling laws on MSE.